 You’ll figure out more along the way as you get to know your audience better, but here are some pointers to help you get started:

 - Study your audience: Research on your audience.
 For example, on competitors’ sites and pages to understand what they like.

-- Create a mood board: Think about your content, colour palettes, template styles, typography and more – these should ideally be aligned with some of your company colors, with a style befitting of what you do.
+- Create a mood board: Think about your content, color palettes, template styles, typography, and more.
+These should ideally be aligned with some of your company colors, with a style befitting of what you do.
 Such consistency will help you build a recognizable and memorable brand identity online.